The Regulators and Governor Face Off

 Recent research suggests modern NC 62 is not the 1771 wagon road shown on the map, the Hillsborough-Salisbury Road.
 That apparently ran somewhere to your right in the modern woods, and the route was realigned to the current roadbed around 1820.
 This page therefore assumes you are standing at the left end of the governor’s army, not to the right of its center, as had long been assumed and is reflected in some markers here.

 On the day of battle this area is lightly wooded, according to Tryon’s mapmaker Claude Sauthier.
-But it is unclear from the map and other sources what these slopes look like.
-Possibly local residents or Holt had cut the trees within this vicinity for timber, because there is a clear edge of thicker forest on top of the far hill then as now.
+But it is unclear from the map and other sources what these slopes look like on the day of the battle.
+Possibly local residents or Holt have cut the trees within this vicinity for timber, because there is a clear edge of thicker forest on top of the far hill then as now.
 The Regulators camped there, making bullets overnight despite most assuming conflict could be avoided.
 Some of the men ask Hunter to take command, but he is said to respond, “We are all free men, and everyone must command himself.”

 Among them at one point was Herman Husband, a well-known spokesman for them though not officially a leader of the group.
 Kicked out of the Quaker church over a disagreement, he still followed its pacifist principles, so apparently no one expected him to fight.
 Indeed he left sometime before the action began, escaping Tryon by way of Bethabara (now in Winston-Salem).